FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 If a feature being worked on just misses the freeze time, then it will land on the next branch which is 1 release cycle higher.
 This happens even if the feature was originally wanted for a certain version.

 Freezing is a concept that is per version branch and not per channel.
-So since we have 3 week release cycles, and since freezing is per version branch, a 4 week freeze would make sense one day in the future.
-For the time being though, we are only entertaining a max of a 3 weeks freeze.
-We'll reach the 3 week freeze by increasing the amount of freeze time incrementally on each Release version release by the time we reach 0.58.x.
+Every version has a 3 week freeze before release date.
 ---

 # Release channel dates: